creditkarma/dynamic-config/README.md

 #### `get`

 This is easy, given a string key return a value for it.
 This method is called when a value in the config needs to be resolved remotely.
 Usually this will be because of a config placeholder.
 Once this method resolves, the return value will be cached in the config object and this method will not be called for that same key again.

+#### `watch`

+This alerts the remote that the user is watching a value.
+If there is machinery to set up to support this do it here.
+You get the key the user is watching and a callback to use when the value changes.

+If your remote doesn't support watching just supply an empty function.

 ### Translators